Aqovia/durable-functions-test/README.md

 - Inclusion of the keywords (bump: major|minor|patch) in the PR description is sufficient for the developer to control the upgrade to the final semantic version of the package
 - Branch Preview packages are also available via the Aqovia Nuget OSS Feeds (publically available)
 - Release packages are available on the [Nuget.org](https://www.nuget.org/packages/Aqovia.DurableFunctions.Testing)
-- Githib release info is also available to view/compare and download source via the repo landing page
+- Github release info is also available to view/compare and download source via the repo landing page